wanglab-georgetown/alphafold_a2d3/README.md

 # AlphaFold prediction for Drosophila melanogaster CACNA2D3 a2d3 protein structure

 This repository provides tools for visualizing the AlphaFold protein structure and pLDDT statistics.
 We showcase examples for the Drosophila melanogaster CACNA2D3 a2d3 wild-type protein, as well as its two mutant forms: loss-of-function mutations in the MIDAS motif in the vWA domain (DSS-AAA) and the arginine site (RLR-AAA).
+Please note that the exact impact of these mutations on protein structure still needs to be experimentally validated.

 ## Display the pLDDT colored protein structure